 I had recently purchased a cheap Acer Veriton ES2730G desktop computer on eBay (76.50 €).
 Everything was working fine but I wanted to perform some upgrades to improve its performance and to give it a second life.
-I decided to share my experience and you will find here a series of tutorials describing how I did it step by step and some advices in case you want to do something similar.
+I decided to share my experience and you will find here a series of tutorials describing, step by step, how I did it as well as some advices in case you want to do something similar.

 The Acer Veriton ES2730G was from 2018 and it had some entry level components: